CLU-MSCP/bedics/03-R_Environment/rmarkdown.md

 ### 2. Page Break {#break}

 You can use the following functions when you want to create a new page for a new section in your document.
 These work for PDF and WORD documents.
 It's the same as adding a "page break" in word when, for example, you want to start your method section on a new page when writing a research paper.
-Othertimes, it's simply more aesthetically pleasing to start on a new page.
+Other times, it's simply more aesthetically pleasing to start on a new page.
 The following instructions tell you how to do this in R Studio for PDF and WORD outputs.

 **a.
 Create a page break when you render using `.pdf`**